-Barr: No evidence of fraud that’d change election outcome
+Disputing Trump, Barr says no widespread election fraud

 WASHINGTON (AP) — Attorney General William Barr said Tuesday the Justice Department has not uncovered evidence of widespread voter fraud that would change the outcome of the 2020 presidential election.

-His comments come despite President Donald Trump’s repeated claims that the election was stolen, and his refusal to concede his loss to President-Elect Joe Biden.
+His comments in an interview with The Associated Press come despite President Donald Trump’s repeated baseless claims that the election was stolen, Trump’s effort to subvert the results of the 2020 presidential election and his refusal to concede his loss to President-Elect Joe Biden.

-In an interview with The Associated Press, Barr said U.S. attorneys and FBI agents have been working to follow up specific complaints and information they’ve received, but they’ve uncovered no evidence that would change the outcome of the election.
+Barr said U.S. attorneys and FBI agents have been working to follow up specific complaints and information they’ve received, but they’ve uncovered no evidence that would change the outcome of the election.
+Barr was headed to the White House later for a previously scheduled meeting.

-“To date, we have not seen fraud on a scale that could have affected a different outcome in the election,” Barr told the AP.
+“To date, we have not seen fraud on a scale that could have effected a different outcome in the election,” Barr told the AP.

 The comments are especially direct coming from Barr, who has been one of the president’s most ardent allies.
 Before the election, he had repeatedly raised the notion that mail-in voter fraud could be especially vulnerable to fraud during the coronavirus pandemic as Americans feared going to polls and instead chose to vote by mail.